ultravioletrs/cocos-docs/docs/getting-started.md

 ### Starting Computations Server

-Manager is a gRPC client and needs gRPC sever to connect to.
+The manager is a gRPC client and needs a gRPC server to connect to.
 We have an example server for testing purposes in `test/manager-server`.
 Run the server as follows:

 ```bash
 go run ./test/computations/main.go <algo-path> <public-key-path> <attested-tls-bool> <data-paths>